FelDev/felixparadis.com-v3/content/posts/3d_keycaps.md

 ## Second attempt

 I modified the first model to make the top surface a bit bigger, reduce the size of the mount by 0.9mm and tried different settings.
+The [3D model of the second attempt is also available on Thingiverse](https://www.thingiverse.com/thing:4612088).

 | Material      | Technology | Resolution   | Cost per Keycap |
 |---------------|------------|--------------|-----------------|